 "Prudent Operating Practices" shall mean those practices, methods, techniques and acts which, at the time of performance of MDEA’s obligations under this Agreement, are generally accepted and would be applied in the U.S. electric power industry and would be expected to accomplish the desired results economically, reliably, safely and expeditiously.

-“Receipt Point” means (a) for natural gas, that point as defined in the confirmation for a Fuel Transaction (b) for power, those points identified as Delivery Points.
+“Receipt Point”, “Point of Receipt” or “POR” means (a) for natural gas, that point where gas is received for transport as defined in the Confirmation for a Fuel Transaction (b) for power, that point where power is received for transmission..

 “Scheduling Entity” means an entity contemplated to be recognized by SPP, and fully qualified under SPP rules and regulations, to schedule the transmission of Energy, Capacity and Ancillary Services from the Facilities.

-[“Scheduling Equipment Costs” means the costs for the installation and ongoing operation of electronic and telecommunications equipment and personnel needed to monitor, control, schedule and report activity as required by this Agreement, interconnected utilities and control areas, NERC, SERC and/or SPP (as applicable), the Facilities and Native Load, and shall include such items as computers, servers, controls, routers, switches, hubs, cables, telephone and telecommunications lines and service, and labor for installation and operations during the term of this Agreement.]
+[“Scheduling Equipment Costs” means the costs for the installation and ongoing operation of electronic and telecommunications equipment and personnel all as needed to monitor, control, schedule and report activity as required by this Agreement, interconnected utilities and control areas, NERC, SERC and/or SPP (as applicable), the Facilities and Native Load, and shall include such items as computers, servers, controls, routers, switches, hubs, cables, telephone and telecommunications lines and service, and labor for installation and operations during the term of this Agreement.]

 “Scheduled Outage” means any period, or extension of an initial period of time during which Products are not provided at the Facilities as a result of any operating condition of the Facilities known to MDEA and communicated to EPMI in advance during which any maintenance, repair or other activity is required to permit the Facilities to be operated in accordance with its design or operational characteristics.